zonemaster/zonemaster-engine/docs/logentry_args.md

-# Argument names for test case messages
+# Arguments for test case messages

 ## Introduction

-This document defines arguments names, and their type of value, for the Zonemaster messages.
-The messages are defined in the Perl modules for the test cases, e.g. [Basic.pm], and translated in the PO files, e.g. [fr.po] and [sv.po].
+This document defines *arguments*.
+An *argument* is defined with its name, its type of value and its usage and formatting.
+The *arguments* are used in a Zonemaster-Engine message.
+The messages, in the form of *msgid* strings, are primarily defined in the Perl modules for the test cases, e.g. [Basic.pm].
+The *arguments* are also used in the translated messages, in the form of *msgstr* strings, in the PO files, e.g. [fr.po] and [sv.po].
+When an *arguments* is used in a message (*msgid* or *msgstr*) it is represented by its name which is put within curly brackets, e.g. as `{ns}`.

-The arguments are used in the messages, and are there put within curly brackets, e.g. as `{ns}`.
+When a message is created or updated only *arguments* defined in this document should be used.
+If there is not a defined *argument* that can be used for the message then a new *argument* must be defined and this document is to be updated.

-When a message is created or updated only argument names defined in this document should be used.
-If there is defined argument name that can be used for the message then a new argument name must be defined and this document is to be updated.
+## Multiple instances of the same argument

-## Multiple argument of the same type
+In a message the same *argument* can only be used once.
+In case a message needs more than one instance of an *argument*, the instances need to be disambiguated.

-In the same message an argument name can only be used once.
-In a case that more than one is needed the name can be extended in the following way without adding the extended name to this document.
-The extension is done by adding "_" plus some relevant string in lower case "a-z0-9".
+This is done by adding different suffixes to the argument's name.
+The suffix is an underscore ("_") followed by a descriptive string of lower case "a-z0-9".
+The suffixed *argument name* is not to be listed in this document, it is just an instance of the *argument name* without the specific suffix.

-As an example, if two arguments of type "List of IP addresses" are to be used in a message, then both argument base names should `ns_ip_list`.
+As an example, if two arguments of type "List of IP addresses" are to be used in a message, then both *argument names* should `ns_ip_list`.
 Let us say that one is connected to the NSEC record type and the other to the NSEC3 record type.
-The two argument names could then be `ns_ip_list_nsec` and `ns_ip_list_nsec3`, respectively.
+The two resulting argument names could then be `ns_ip_list_nsec` and `ns_ip_list_nsec3`, respectively.

-Example of use:
+Example of a message (*msgid* in this case) where this is in use:

 > The zone is inconsistent on NSEC and NSEC3.
 NSEC is fetched from nameservers
 > with IP addresses "{ns_ip_list_nsec}".
-NSEC3 is fetched from nameservers
+NSEC3 is fetched from nameservers with
-> with IP addresses "{ns_ip_list_nsec3}".
+> IP addresses "{ns_ip_list_nsec3}".

-## Defined argument names
+## Defined arguments

-When a suitable name and type of value is found in this list, it should also be used in new and updated messages.
+When a suitable *argument* is found in this list, it should also be used in new and updated messages (*msgids* and *msgstr*).

 | Argument name  | Type of value                      | Description and formatting                                  |
 |--------------- |------------------------------------|-------------------------------------------------------------|